-Fiscal Year 2016 Individual Coverage - Non-Medicare Eligible Individual Coverage - Medicare Eligible Family Coverage - Non-Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) Family Coverage - Non-Medicare Eligible Retired Member and Dependent Medicare Eligible Family Coverage - Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) Family Coverage - Medicare Eligible Retired Member and Dependent Medicare Eligible Surviving Spouse - Non-Medicare Eligible Surviving Spouse - Non-Medicare Eligible and Dependent Non-Medicare Eligible Surviving Spouse - Non-Medicare Eligible and Dependent Medicare Eligible Surviving Spouse - Medicare Eligible and Dependent Medicare Eligible Surviving Spouse - Medicare Eligible Surviving Spouse - Medicare Eligible Surviving Spouse - Medicare Eligible and Dependent Non-Medicare Eligible \$ 151.00 \$ 10.00 \$ 391.00 \$ 250.00 \$ 250.00 \$ 109.00 \$ 740.00 \$ 987.00 \$ 987.00 \$ 987.00 \$ 425.00 \$ 679.00 \$ 725.00
+Fiscal Year 2017 Individual Coverage - Non-Medicare Eligible Individual Coverage - Medicare Eligible Family Coverage - Non-Medicare Eligible Retired Member and Non-Medicare Eligible Non-Spousal Dependent(s) Family Coverage - Non-Medicare Eligible Retired Member and Spouse Dependent Medicare Eligible Family Coverage - Non-Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) With Non-Medicare Eligible Spouse Family Coverage - Non-Medicare Eligible Retired Member and Non-Spousal Dependent Medicare Eligible \$ 166.00 \$ 25.00 \$ 421.00 \$ 310.00 \$ 521.00 \$ 280.00 Family Coverage - Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) - No Spouse Family Coverage - Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) - With Non-Medicare Eligible Spouse Family Coverage - Medicare Eligible Retired Member and Non-Spousal Dependent Medicare Eligible Family Coverage - Medicare Eligible Retired Member and Spousal Dependent Medicare Eligible Surviving Spouse - Non-Medicare Eligible Surviving Spouse - Non-Medicare Eligible and Dependent Non-Medicare Eligible Surviving Spouse - Medicare Eligible and Dependent Medicare Eligible Surviving Spouse - Medicare Eligible and Dependent Non-Medicare Eligible Surviving Spouse - Medicare Eligible and Dependent Medicare Eligible Surviving Spouse - Medicare Eligible and Dependent Medicare Eligible \$ 280.00 \$ 380.00 \$ 139.00 \$ 169.00 \$ 816.00 \$1,028.00 \$1,067.00 \$ 430.00 \$ 720.00 \$ 759.00

 For employees that retire other than for disability, on or after October 1, 2005 and before January 1, 2012, for each year under 25 years of service, the retiree pays two percent of the employer premium and for each year over 25 years of service, the retiree premium is reduced by two percent of the employer premium.
 Employees who retire on or after January 1, 2012, with less than 25 years of service, are required to pay 4% for each year under 25 years of service.
-In addition, non-Medicare eligible employees who retire on or after January 1, 2012 are required to pay 1% more for each year less than 65 (age premium) and to pay the net difference between the active employee subsidy and the non-Medicare eligible retiree subsidy (subsidy premium).
+In addition, non-Medicare eligible employees who retire on or after January 1, 2012, are required to pay 1% more for each year less than 65 (age premium) and to pay the net difference between the active employee subsidy and the non-Medicare eligible retiree subsidy (subsidy premium).
 When the retiree becomes Medicare eligible, the age and subsidy premium no longer applies, but the years of service premium (if applicable to the retiree) will continue to be applied throughout retirement.
 These changes are being phased in over a 5 year period.
 A tobacco premium is \$50.00 per month for retired members that use tobacco.